samuelemusiani/project_08574/NOTES.md

 - N: Not used
 - D: Dirty bit: This bit is used to implement memory protection mechanisms.
 When set to zero (off) a write access to a location in the physical frame will cause a TLB-Modification exception to be raised.
+All Page Table entries (and therefore all TLB entries) should be marked as dirty.
 - V: Valid bit: If set to 1 (on), this TLB entry is considered valid.
 A valid entry is one where the PFN actually holds the ASID/virtual page number pairing.
 If 0 (off), the indicated ASID/virtual page number pairing is not